This is a collection of scripts to make downloading and building mpv, ffmpeg

-You can now build a full mpv Debian package with the following command:
+You can now build the mpv Debian package with the following command::

 dpkg-buildpackage -uc -us -b -j4

-where you must replace with the version of mpv you just
+where you must replace <version> with the version of mpv you just built (as

-built (as indicated in debian/changelog) and with your
+indicated in debian/changelog) and <architecture> with your architecture.

 Local changes to the git repositories